-Promoting reductions in water-usage (input), and increasing the recycling (circulation) of water.
-Activities centered on water guality conservation abnormalities and societal demands (2015/1 Water Crisis named as the number one risk at Davos Forum etc.), Komatsu has since established the "Water-Related Risk Evaluation Committee" in the second half of 2015.
+- Promoting reductions in water-usage (input), and increasing the recycling (circulation) of water. - Activities centered on water quality conservation

+However, in response to the frequency of weather abnormalities and societal demands (2015/1 Water Crisis named as the number one risk at Davos Forum etc.), Komatsu has since established the "Water-Related Risk Evaluation Committee" in the second half of 2015.
 This committee engages in the study of water-related issues, and conducted a "Water-Related Risk Survey" after half a year of learning.
 This survey engaged both our domestic and foreign affiliates, seeking to understand business-related water impacts and improve upon Komatsu's water policies.